Home » Plastic Surgery Procedures and Treatments for the Breast » Breast Lift (Mastopexy)

 Breasts that have sagged can be lifted to recreate that “perky” look, by removing the excess skin and repositioning the breast volume higher on the chest wall.
 Reshaping and tightening of the breast occurs in the process creating a more youthful looking breast.
 If the areola (the pigmented skin around the nipple) has enlarged with time and you would like it to be reduced, that can easily be done with a lift.

-Very rarely are a woman’s breasts perfectly even, or symmetrical.
+Very rarely are a woman’s breasts perfectly even, or symmetric.
 Sometimes, the lack of symmetry can cause a woman to be distressed, adding prosthetic implants in her bra to achieve symmetry.
 This is a common situation that women do not like to discuss.
 The solution is straight-forward.
-If a woman with uneven breasts seeks a breast augmentation, it is simple to fill one breast implant more than the other to make the breasts as symmetrical as possible.
+If a woman with uneven breasts seeks a breast augmentation, it is simple to fill one breast implant more than the other to make the breasts as symmetric as possible.
 Sometimes a breast augmentation is performed on one breast and a breast augmentation and lift, or a breast lift alone, or even a breast reduction is performed on the opposite breast simultaneously.
 The treatment plan is agreed upon during the consultation.

 The breast lift scar undoubtedly causes a lot of women who seek this operation some anxiety, and that is understandable.
 The location of the scar will depend on the degree of breast sagging, and therefore how much skin needs to be excised.